-The Need for International Studies
+The Need for Global Studies

-The demand for graduates in international studies is growing fast in the private sector and in government.
+The demand for graduates in global studies is growing fast in the private sector and in government.
 Job opportunities include international, government and non-government organizations, foreign trade, diplomacy, international law, marketing, health administration, foreign affairs, defense, intelligence, foreign aid, humanitarian services, politics, education, language services and journalism.

-International Studies Programs
+Global Studies Programs